Chart Color Schemes

 Christmas Island has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-The latest assessment by AreaSearch of major projects and key infrastructure on Christmas Island shows minimal current project activity in the nearby vicinity.
+As of AreaSearch's recent assessment on Christmas Island, there is minimal ongoing project activity in the vicinity.

 Professional plan users can use the search below to filter and access additional projects.